-BOX=ART is a site dedicated to the history of video game box art/ cover art and the
+BOX=ART is a site dedicated to the history of video game box art/ cover art and the artists responsible for them.

-the intention of acknowledging the men and women who have played such a major role in shaping our gaming experiences.
+Box arts are profiled using high quality scans and with the intention of acknowledging the men and women who have played such a major role in shaping our gaming experiences.

 Not only for video game enthusiasts, BOX=ART is for all who enjoy quality artwork.

 All information on this site is through my own findings and is believed to be correct.
 Any corrections, errors or admissions that need to be made, or artists that would like to be involved in BOX=ART, please feel free to contact me.

 Video game box art and artist history database

 >Kumiko Suekane artist index & profile - 18/02/19.

 >King of Fighters series index, 1994-1999 - 09/02/19